 1. Eastern Promises (2007)

 The film follows a British-Russian midwife who helps a Russian girl deliver a baby before she dies.
-In an attempt to find the family, she comes across a diary and steps into the territory of Russian mob and the underlying world of sex slavery.
-A film with the elements of danger, deceit and, abusive father-son relationships, the most striking moment has to be the raw knife fight sequence in the movie.
+In an attempt to find the family, she comes across a diary and steps into the territory of a Russian mob and the underlying world of sex slavery.
+A film with the elements of danger, deceit, and abusive father-son relationships, the most striking moment has to be the raw knife fight sequence in the movie.
 Truly a brilliant piece of work that deserves recognition and the top spot on this list.

-Read More: Slave Movies
+Read More: Movies About Slavery